 Giving birth is one of the most wonderful things you can experience.
 However, it takes a great toll on your body, leaving you with stubborn fat, and stretch marks.
 Moreover, you feel kind of bloated and out of shape.
 You may even feel strange in your own body.
 What you can make in this situation is to bear in mind that it takes a while to return to the previous shape you had and that it’s ok.
 There is no overnight success in regaining your shape.
 Try to embrace your body as it fulfills an important role for you and your baby.
-If you need further support mentally, emotionally, and physically with the new change, try therapy for weight loss in Riverside, IL.
+If you need further support mentally, emotionally, and physically with the new change, try therapy for weight loss in Chicago, IL.
 Together we can create a plan that supports you and is realistic for where you are.

 Overwhelmed mom issues in the post-covid times

 In general, the pandemic imposed an additional burden on parents.
 There are more overwhelmed moms than ever and much more stressed moms at that.
 Changes in the working routine, homeschooling, or a potential job loss, forced us to quickly adapt.
 Moms were especially hit with these hectic changes, as many of them started working from home while taking care of kids and household chores.
-It’s not uncommon to work long hours, help children in schooling while taking care of preparing meals and other daily tasks.
+It’s not uncommon to work long hours, and help children in schooling while taking care of preparing meals and other daily tasks.
 A daily routine like this can put a tremendous strain on the work-life balance.

 During these difficult times, it’s ok to feel like an overwhelmed mom who is struggling.
 As long as you’re able to find some time to relax and unwind throughout the day, it’s ok.
 However, by turning to negative habits such as alcohol to help you get through these difficulties and cope with possible anxiety and depressive symptoms, the problem can only be worsened.
 It’s ok to seek professional help when life makes it hard to deal with all those uncertainties.
 We offer both in-person therapy in Riverside, Il, and online therapy in Illinois for further support.